Cal Raleigh Preview, Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.75 team ERA ranks 25th among all MLB pitching staffs.
+- The Angels' 4.74 team ERA ranks 24th among all league pitching staffs.

-- Angels pitchers combine to allow 185 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- The left-hander last pitched on Wednesday against the Baltimore Orioles, when he went 6 2/3 innings, allowing two earned runs while giving up nine hits.
+- The lefty's last time out was on Thursday against the Baltimore Orioles, when he threw five innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.